 Product Liability and Mass Tort Litigation

 Complex scientific and medical issues arise frequently in the product liability and mass tort actions that Sonny handles.
-She has represented manufacturers of a variety of products and defended against claims involving asbestos, silica, and talc.
-With experience taking cases to trial and through appeal, Sonny is adept at creating strategic plans encompassing a wide variety of litigation tactics to meet client objectives.
+She has represented manufacturers of a variety of products and defended against claims involving asbestos, PFAS, silica, and talc.
+With experience taking cases to trial and through appeal, Sonny is adept at creating strategic plans encompassing a wide variety of product liability defense strategies to meet client objectives.

 Sonny regularly litigates matters involving ERISA benefit and fiduciary liability, life, and disability claims.
 Her contract and commercial tort experience includes defending insurance companies in actions alleging fraud, bad faith, and unfair and deceptive trade practices.